hackforla/tdm-calculator/.github/ISSUE_TEMPLATE/update-the-spelling-linter-exclusion-list-with-new-terms.md

 ---
-name: Update the spelling linter exclusion list with new terms
+name: 'Dev: Update the spelling linter exclusion list with new terms'
 about: to prevent the spelling linter from reporting misspellings
 title: 'Dev: Update the spelling linter exclusion list with new terms'
 labels: 'deck: add to staging, feature: spelling, good first issue, priority: MUST